Leon McFadden

-Leon McFadden (born April 26, 1944) is a former right-handed Major League Baseball shortstop and outfielder who played from 1968 to 1970 for the Houston Astros.
+Leon McFadden (born April 26, 1944) is an American right-handed former Major League Baseball shortstop and outfielder who played from 1968 to 1970 for the Houston Astros.
 He also played one season in Japan for the Hanshin Tigers, in 1972.

 Career

 Prior to playing professional baseball, McFadden attended Fremont High School in Los Angeles, California, with future professional players Brock Davis, Willie Crawford, Bobby Tolan, and Bob Watson.